circleci/circleci-docs/jekyll/_cci2/high-availability.md

 Restore the directory to the same location **before** starting up CircleCI.

+### Vault Requirements

+Vault is required for the `contexts-service` to securely encrypt and decrypt shared contexts.

+Vault should be setup as follows:

+* Vault version `0.7` is the only version currently supported
+* It is highly recommend that Vault be configured with TLS enabled
+* There must be a `transit` mount available
+* A token must be provided with permissions to manage keys and encrypt/decrypt data for the mounted `transit` backend

 ## Configuring Replicated

 To securely pass Mongodb, Postgresql and Vault connection settings to services running in Replicated, use of `/etc/circle-installation-customizations` file is required.